Classic cocktails you can make at home since the bars are closed

-Although there’s never a bad time for some tasty classic cocktails, the upcoming World Cocktail Day celebration on 13 May calls for another reason to pour some of your favourite drinks — and we’ve got you covered with some simple recipes that you can DIY at home.
-From negronis to the good ol’ old fashioned, there’s a cocktail out there suited for everyone’s distinct palate.
-If we’ve accurately described you, chances are you’re craving a sip!
+With the government-mandated closure of entertainment venues, clubs and bars, happy hour at our favourite watering holes is no longer an option.
+Our solution?
+Mixing up our own DIY classic cocktails in the comfort (and safety) of our homes.
+Since we’ve all been cooking up a storm in the kitchen and readying ourselves to be the next Masterchef, it’s about time we brushed up on our cocktail making skills too.

-To help you out, we’ve compiled 10 ultra-easy classic cocktails that you can make at home this World Cocktail Day.
+To help you out, we’ve compiled 10 ultra-easy classic cocktails that you can make at home.
 The best part is, you only need three ingredients for each.
-Who said making a drink had to be rocket science, right?
+It’s even simpler than trying to secure a slot on your online grocery delivery system.

 So take it easy, order some takeout from your favourite restaurants, and shake up some easy three-ingredient cocktails for tonight – or even during lunchtime.
 We don’t judge and won’t tell your bosses – just don’t put it on your timesheet.